 Next, we looked at ways to reduce stress to eliminate high strength (high cost) materials.

 And, finally, we took a long look at the purchase parts to see if there are ways to get them cheaper.
 Honestly, we need a better hook-up source, but we’ll get into that more in a later post.

-Saving money comes by being creative.
+Part of saving money comes in being creative.
 Sometimes it’s changing things — like Aluminum for Steel.
 Or, sometimes it’s finding a better deal on parts (like this example).
-Then, there’s the minor design modifications to take out or change the expensive bits.
+Then, there’s the minor design modifications to take out or change the more expensive bits.